talo/lsor/README.md

 }
 ```

-### What is PRQL's in all this?
+### Why PRQL

 Lsor takes your Rust expressions and uses them to emit PRQL.
-This PRQL is then compiles into SQL (specificially for Postgres) using SQLX.
+This PRQL is then compiled into SQL (specificially for Postgres) using SQLX.

 Why?
-Because going directly to SQL is both incredibly annoying to do, and also has soundness and completeness issues due to some fundamental differences between the kinds of language that SQL is compared to Rust.
+Because going directly into SQL is both incredibly annoying to do, and also has soundness and completeness issues due to some fundamental differences between SQL and Rust.
 Luckily for us, the good folks over at PRQL have done all the hard work.